 From the business case to building a sense of community, what is it really like to create better, more sustainable places to live, work and do business?
-Joe Pitts-Cunningham shares insights from the brains behind three of our One Planet Communities
+Patrick Clift shares insights from the brains behind three One Planet Living communities

 Veronik Samson is the One Planet Ambassador at Zibi, a mixed-use development of 2,500 residential units, office and retail space under construction in the heart of Ottawa, Canada.